Glasgow-ICG/open-optical-gating/README.md

 If the microscope is not being triggered, please check the connections.
 If the microscope is connected properly check all the required modules have been installed.
-After this, it would be best to check if the signals are being fired by AsclePius's pins and proceed accordingly.
+After this, it would be best to check if the signals are being fired by the AsclePius pins and proceed accordingly.

-## Operating the timing box
+### Operating the timing box

 1. Ensure that the settings are set to the correct values (in the ```settings.json``` file) specifically that